mathigon/textbooks/euclidean-geometry/content.md

 ::: column.grow
 However, at the times of Thales or Euclid, there wasn’t a universal framework of units like we have today.
 Distances were often measured using body parts, for example finger widths, or arm lengths.
-These are not very accurate and they even vary for different people.
+These are not very accurate and they vary for different people.

 To measure longer distances, architects or surveyors used _knotted cords_: long pieces of string that contained many knots at equal intervals.
-But these were also not perfectly accurate, and every string had the knots places at slightly different distances.
+But these were also not perfectly accurate, and different string had the knots placed at slightly different distances.

     figure: x-media(src="images/knots.jpg" width=370 height=23 style="opacity: 0.8")

 ::: column(width=200)

     x-media(src="images/units.png" width=200 height=336)

 :::

 Greek mathematicians didn’t want to deal with these approximations.
-They were much more interested in the underlying laws of geometry, than their practical applications.
+They were much more interested in the underlying laws of geometry, than in their practical applications.

 That’s why they came up with a much more idealised version of our universe: one